AD-EYE/OPEN-KTH/README.md

 </p>

 -----------------------------------
-## PCD/LAS Map of KTH campus Vahlallavägen
+## PCD/LAS Map of KTH campus Valhallavägen

 The commands `bash extract_pcd_map.bash` and `bash extract_las_map.bash` respectively extract the pcd and the las files.